savannahostrowski/cinest/README.md

 To try it out, checkout the `not-azdified` branch and run `azd init` in the directory with the project and walk through the wizard.
 This feature is experimental and in alpha stage.
 Currently this project still requires these manual configurations:

-1. Postgres DB is not automatically detected so you need to add it manually during the init flow

 After generation...
 1. Port is configured to 8080 in the `frontend.bicep`, you will need to update to 80 for Caddy.
 1. Need to reference the API keys for OMDb and OpenAI: